electron/rfcs/text/0004-api-history-schema.md

   the Linux implementation of a feature.
     - Maybe this can be inferred from the PR tags instead?

+## Future possibilities

+- Once the RFC has been implemented for a while, a script could be made that users can run that would display all of the places in their code that need to be changed because of breaking changes, deprecations, etc.

-- Maybe a more precise type of change should be specified.
+- Maybe a more precise type of change could be specified.
   - Maybe the developer or user could benefit from seeing/filtering changes based on security fixes, bug fixes, etc.
     - Maybe this can be inferred from the PR tags instead?

-## Future possibilities

-Once the RFC has been implemented for a while, a script could be made that users can run that would display all of the places in their code that need to be changed because of breaking changes, deprecations, etc.